 7. Inflation Protection.
 When consumer prices go up, the value of many assets do not, resulting a loss in real value.
 But rent prices have historically also gone up when consumer prices go up, meaning that real estate values typically keep pace with inflation.

 8. Tax benefits.
 Direct investment into real estate is more tax efficient, compared to non-real estate investments and most publicly traded REITs.
 The tax code allows real estate investors to both defer when their taxes are due and to classify a portion of what might otherwise be treated as income as capital gains, which are taxed at a lower rate.
+Registered publicly traded REITs may be more liquid than direct investments.
 Additional details available here.
+Publicly traded REITs are typically more liquid than direct investments in real estate.